Executive Director, Yolanda Potasinski: email@example.com x811

 Chaz Macrina, Assistant to the Executive Director

-Chaz joins CBST as the Assistant to Yolanda Potasinski.
-He has an eclectic background have worked exclusively in many areas of the non-profit world, such areas as: the arts, education, and social & community services including six years as the Assistant to the Director of Mental Health & Social Services, at the LBGT Center in New York City.
-His other passions are art, theatre, film, photography, writing, and religious studies including Kabbalah.
-Chaz grew up in Philadelphia and lives in Manhattan.
+Chaz joined the CBST staff in 2016 as Assistant to Yolanda Potasinski.
+With an eclectic background, he has worked almost exclusively in the non-profit sector including: the performing arts, education, social & community services, and served as the Assistant to the Director of Mental Health & Social Services at the LBGT Center in New York City for six years.
+His other passions include art, theatre, film, photography, writing, and the study of Kabbalah.
+Chaz was born and raised in Philadelphia and currently lives in Manhattan.

-Miya Rotstein grew up in Montreal in a tri-lingual home and graduated from McGill University with a degree in Cultural Studies.
+Miya (she/her) grew up in Montreal in a tri-lingual home and graduated from McGill University with a degree in Cultural Studies.
 She has been developing creative arts based Jewish curricula, teaching Hebrew language, Jewish studies and Torah/ Haftorah preparation to both children and adults in NYC for over 15 years.
 Miya also works as an artist and personal chef and has been active at CBST since 1999.
-Miya can be reached at firstname.lastname@example.org
+E-mail Miya at email@example.com

-Leah Singerman is thrilled to join CBST's Limmud community as a teacher this year.
+Leah Singerman (grade 6) (she/her) is excited to be a part of CBST’s Limmud community.
 Leah has a passion for education and for using growth mindset to empower students to set and work toward their own personally enriching goals.
-Leah hails from Austin, Texas, and lived in Los Angeles and Boston before making her way to New York.
-She looks forward to working with Limmud students to explore their own Jewish identities and how those identities can be shaped by tradition as well as current affairs and ways of living.
-Leah works in education research at NYU Langone Health and lives in Manhattan.
-Leah can be reached at email@example.com.
+Leah hails from Austin, Texas and lived in Los Angeles and Boston before making her way to New York.
+She continues working with Limmud students exploring their own Jewish identities and how those identities can be shaped by tradition as well as current affairs and ways of living.
+Leah works in education research at NYU Langone Health and Lives in Manhattan.
+Email Leah at firstname.lastname@example.org